Quantifying Knowledge Distillation Using Partial Information Decomposition: Empirical Validation

-TED is implemented similarly, except the fact that now, the student filters also have a classification head $g_s^{(k)}(\cdot)$ (see Appendix \ref{appdx_vidAndTed}).
-Since TED acts as a fine-tuning method, we use the BAS student as the base model to apply TED on.

-In order to evaluate the validity of the definitions \ref{def_distillabledKnowledge} and \ref{def_distilledKnowledge}, we compute the PID components \citep{bertschingerUniqueInfo} of the joint mutual information $\mi{Y}{T,S}$ of the innermost distilled layer using the estimation method given in \cite{liangPIDCompute}.
+In order to evaluate the validity of the Definitions \ref{def_distillabledKnowledge} and \ref{def_distilledKnowledge}, we compute the PID components \cite{bertschingerUniqueInfo} of the joint mutual information $\mi{Y}{T,S}$ of the innermost distilled layer using the estimation method given in \cite{liangPIDCompute}.
 See Appendix \ref{appdx_experiments} for additional details.

-\textbf{Results:} Figure \ref{fig_classificationAcc} shows the classification accuracy for each student model RID, VID, and TED when distilled with either a trained teacher or an untrained one.
+\textbf{Results:} Figure \ref{fig_classificationAcc} shows the classification accuracy on CIFAR-10 dataset for each student model RID, VID, and TED when distilled with either a trained teacher or an untrained one.
 It also shows the classification accuracies of the baseline model BAS (without any distillation) and the trained teacher.
-Figure \ref{fig_pidPlots} presents the results of the PID computations and the marginal mutual information estimates for the teacher and the student models.
+Figures \ref{fig_pidPlots} and \ref{fig_pidPlotsCifar100} present the PID values and the marginal mutual information estimates for the teacher and the student models for CIFAR-10 and CIFAR-100, respectively.
+Tables \ref{tab_cifar100Results} and \ref{tab_transferLearningResults} in Appendix \ref{appdx_experiments} present the classification accuracies for CIFAR-100 and the transfer learning setup ImageNet $\rightarrow$ CUB-200-2011, respectively.